 Why are Corporate PPAs important for the Technology & Communications sector?

-Corporate PPAs are becoming increasingly prominent for global businesses in the Technology and Communications sector, driven largely by their environmental and economic advantages.
-These PPAs allow corporate energy consumers to purchase power on a long-term basis, directly from renewable energy generators without being co-located.
+Corporate PPAs have evolved from an emerging trend to essential energy infrastructure for global businesses in the Technology and Communications sector, driven largely by surging data centre demand, AI development, as well as environmental and economic advantages of corporate PPA procurement These PPAs allow corporate energy consumers to purchase power on a long-term basis, directly from renewable energy generators without being co-located.

-With many technology companies making ambitious ESG and net zero targets, such as Microsoft using 100% renewable energy by 2025 and Amazon by 2030, Corporate PPAs enable them to source a significant proportion of their energy from renewable sources, thereby reducing carbon footprints and demonstrating commitment to sustainability targets.
+With many technology companies making ambitious ESG and net zero targets, such as Google targeting net-zero emissions by 2030 and Amazon by 2040 (having already met its goal to match 100% of the electricity consumed within its operations with renewable energy), Corporate PPAs enable them to source a significant proportion of their energy from renewable sources, thereby reducing carbon footprints and demonstrating commitment to sustainability targets.
 As the technology sector has to navigate the energy demands of blockchain and AI applications and pushes for innovative energy solutions in the data centre world (reducing companies’ vulnerability to grid disruption), PPAs provide an important route to obtaining energy resilience.

 Overall, PPAs are an important tool for the Tech and Comms sector to reduce energy costs, increase sustainability, support the development of renewable energy and improve the sector’s resilience to energy disruption and volatility.
 Accordingly, the trend is likely to remain at the forefront of companies’ energy agenda as the sector works towards its net zero targets.